Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

-for all $i \in N$ and $x_{-i} \in \R^{k_{-i}}$.
+As $X_i^\conv(x_{-i})$ for $x_{-i} \notin \dom X_i$ is not a priori determined, only the \emph{prescribed strategy sets} of player $i \in N$, $\Pre{i} := \mycup_{x_{-i} \in \dom X_i} \conv(X_i(x_{-i})) \times x_{-i}$, may prohibit the possibility for $\mathcal{I}^\conv$ to contain jointly constrained instances as the example in Figure~\ref{fig: ExaSJC} illustrates.
+This leads to the question whether or not we can adapt our convexification method in order to obtain a jointly constrained convexification which still falls under our main Theorem~\ref{thm:main}.
+One naive approach would be to simply extend the strategy spaces of a convexified game $I^\conv \in \mathcal{I}^\conv$ leading to a an instance $I^\extt$ with $ X_i^\conv(x_{-i}) \subseteq X_i^\extt(x_{-i}) := \left\lbrace x_i \mid (x_i,x_{-i}) \in X^\extt\right \rbrace$ such that $I^\extt$ is jointly constrained w.r.t.~some set $X^\extt$ and adjust the cost functions to $+\infty$ on the new strategies, that is $\pi_i^\extt(x_i,x_{-i}):= \phi_i(x_i,x_{-i})$ whenever $x_i \in X_i^\conv(x_{-i})$ and $\pi_i^\extt(x_i,x_{-i}):= +\infty$ otherwise.
 It is not hard to see that the equilibria of $I$ can be characterized by $I^\extt$ in the same fashion as in Theorem \ref{thm:main} with $I^\conv$.
 Yet this approach of extending $I^\conv$ seems computationally of limited interest as the extended cost functions do not have any regularity.
 One may try to extend the cost functions in a original-equilibria-preserving and smooth manner instead of just setting them to $+\infty$ outside of $X_i^\conv(x_{-i})$.
 Yet, it is not clear how to extend these functions reasonably in a computational regard as one wants as much regularity of the cost functions as possible while putting as little effort as possible in the computation of the cost-functions themselves.
 We remark here that the cost functions $\phi_i(x_i,x_{-i})$ of any convexified instance are by Definition~\ref{def: conv}.\ref{enu: c2}.~only a priori determined on $\conv(X_i(x_{-i}))$ for $x_{-i} \in \dom X_i$ and thus a similar problem as described above occurs w.r.t.~the convexified cost functions $\phi_i$.
 But it is substantially easier to find any arbitrary smooth extension compared to finding a smooth extension which preserves original GNE.
 On top of that, the functions $\phi_i(\cdot,x_{-i}):\conv(X_i(x_{-i})) \to \R, x_{-i} \in \dom X_i$ may have a natural and smooth extension to the whole domain, as it is the case for most quasi-linear GNEPs for example.
 This gives rise to the question whether or not one can modify $I^\conv$ by only extending the strategy spaces and, thus, without specifically tailoring the cost-functions to conserve original equilibria.
 However, one can quickly verify that this will in general lead to a loss of original GNE.
 To see this, let's take a look back at the example in Figure~\ref{fig: ExaSJC}.
 Assume that the cost function of player 2 is represented by $\phi_2(x_1,x_2) = -x_2$ on the whole $\R^2$.
 Let $I^\extt$ be a jointly constrained extension of $I^\conv$ as described above, but without changing the cost functions.
 Then $\{1,2\} \subseteq X_2^\extt(2)$ as $(1,2),(2,2) \in X_1^\conv(2)\times 2 \subseteq X^\extt$ and therefore the generalized Nash equilibrium $(x_1^*,x_2^*) = (2,1)$ for $I$ would not remain a GNE for the extension $I^\extt$.

 As the example in Figure~\ref{fig: ExaSJC} shows, for general jointly constrained GNEPs $I$, there may exist $x_{-i}\in \dom X_i$ with a subsequently prescribed convexified strategy set $X_i^\conv(x_{-i}) = \conv(X_i(x_{-i}))$ which prohibits the possibility for $\mathcal{I}^\conv$ to contain a jointly constrained instance, showing that jointly constrainedness of $I$ is not sufficient for $\mathcal{I}^\conv$ to contain a jointly constrained instance.
 Perhaps surprising, the example in Figure~\ref{fig: ExaNotJC} illustrates that it is also not a necessary condition.